Close Menu

 Beach Activities

 The Redwood National Forest boasts stunning beaches along the Pacific Coast.
 Enjoy swimming, surfing, sunbathing, or simply strolling along the sandy shores.
 Popular beaches include Trinidad State Beach, Patrick’s Point State Park, and Gold Bluffs Beach.
-(See Also: Moab Utah Best Time to Visit – Plan Your Adventure)
+(See Also: Best Time of Year to Visit Panama?
+The Ultimate Guide)

 Camping and Picnicking